-Hunter officially launched Harlowe James Design Studio in the fall of 2019.
-Then, the pandemic happened.
-While her existing e-design model made it possible to stay afloat, her solo venture took on new meaning as she spent more time at home.
-Quarantine came with an unexpected opportunity.
+Hunter officially launched Harlowe James Design Studio in the fall of 2019, and she is grateful that her solo venture took on new meaning as she spent more time at home.

 “This past year allowed me to play around and not be so stuck in this aesthetic of what I think will translate well, but what I actually want,” Hunter says.

 For a multi-hyphenate who has a popular blog and an Instagram following of nearly 50,000, change can be tricky, especially when your home is essentially part of your portfolio.

 “When you get a little bit of traction based on a very specific style and then you want to veer away from that, you worry people won’t like it," Hunter shares.
 "I had to remind myself it's always an evolution.
 I started my blog when I was 24.
 I didn't have a lot of money or a true sense of style.
 For the first time, I was living with my boyfriend.
 Now, I’m in my thirties, we’re married, and we’ve lived in the same apartment for almost five years.
 It’s only natural that your aesthetic changes over time.”

 Your aesthetic isn't necessarily a look, it's how you feel when you look at something.
 I like layered materials, soft lighting, cozy linens—it’s a whole mood.

 For Hunter, this means more color, more patterns, and more ambivalence about other people’s opinions.

 “In order to be a good designer, I think you have to care a little bit less about what people think of your work and of you because it's a weirdly personal thing,” she says, adding that signing off social media helps.